biscuitboost/yourbanger-fe/src/data/post/valentines-gift-ideas-for-her.md

   - romantic gifts
 author: YourBanger.com Team
 metadata:
-  title: "Unique Valentine's Day Gift Ideas for Her | YourBanger.com"
+  title: "AI Valentine's Songs & Gift Ideas for Her | YourBanger.com"
-  description: "Looking for Valentine's Day gifts for her that aren't flowers?
-These unique, thoughtful gift ideas show you actually know her—from custom songs to meaningful experiences."
+  description: "Create an AI Valentine's song in 2 minutes for $19.99.
+Show her you know her with custom love songs about your relationship, inside jokes, and why she's special."
 ---

 ## Beyond the Valentine's Clichés